UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Any title that requires kernel boot parameter: clearcpuid=304

-# Titles that work but have issues:
-Call Of Duty: Black Ops 3 > Main menu does not crash Wine if you leave it a few seconds before doing anything once the game loads the menu.

 # Important Notice:
 For now packages are only built with -O3.
-Some titles may not work or work with issues e.g Call Of Duty: Black Ops 3 is known to crash Wine on main menu if moving around the menu instantly after it loads with the zoomies.
+Some titles may not work.
+(But if i find them i can solve the issue, If it's simple enough)

 # How often will you release packages:
 Updated biweekly.